 You sit at the same desk.
 You do the same work.
 You eat the same sandwich from the same deli.
 It has all become rote.
 You’re going through the motions.

 It’s important that you acknowledge how OK that is.
 Even the grandest of journeys have a few lulls.
 You have to drive through Barstow to get to Vegas.
 Luke needed to train with Yoda on Dagobah before he could pull off that really cool backflip over the sarlacc in Episode VI.
 You need these gaps to allow excitement to build, to train for your own super sweet backflip.

-Around two months ago, Atlanta rapper 2 Chainz released a cookbook of 15 recipes that embody his culinary lifestyle.
+Around a month ago, Atlanta rapper 2 Chainz released a cookbook of 15 recipes that embody his culinary lifestyle.
 Salmon teriyaki, shrimp scampi, something called “me time sauce”, it’s all in there.